SamBailey6194/pointless_impressions/docs/markdowns/DEVELOPMENT.md

 **Important**: Never change or upgrade dependencies or packages, leave this to the lead dev.
 If there are any warnings at install please contact the lead dev.

-1. Ensure you create a local venv to be able to manage the requirements.txt and install the requirements.txt into your venv.

-    ```bash
-    python -m venv venv
-    source venv/bin/activate  # Linux/Mac
-    venv\Scripts\activate     # Windows
-    pip install -r requirements.txt
-    ```

-2. Now let us create a secret key for local .env.dev:

-    ```bash
-    python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
-    ```

-    You should get a long string in your terminal.
-You can then copy it and paste it into the .env.dev and this is your local secret key for **Pointless Impressions**

-3. Ensure you have a terminal pointing to pointless_impressions/pointless_impressions_src/theme/static_src and install npm into the venv

-    ```bash
-    cd pointless_impressions_src/theme/static_src
-    npm install
-    ```

-4. Now we have things set up locally you can build and start all Docker containers
+1. Now we have things set up locally you can build and start all Docker containers

     ```bash
     docker compose -f docker-compose.dev.yml up --build